DIDLM: A SLAM Dataset for Difficult Scenarios Featuring Infrared, Depth Cameras, LIDAR, 4D Radar, and Others under Adverse Weather, Low Light Conditions, and Rough Roads: Introduction

 Our primary contributions are as follows:

 \begin{enumerate} \item Our dataset includes 4D millimeter-wave radar, infrared cameras, depth cameras, 3D LiDAR, RGB cameras, GPS, and IMU data.
 To our knowledge, there has been no previous work that includes all seven types of sensors and nine different types of information simultaneously. \item The collected scenarios encompass complex conditions such as snowy weather, nighttime, rough terrains, and roads with speed bumps.
 To the best of our knowledge, this is one of the few datasets featuring seven types of sensor information under diverse weather, lighting, and road conditions for SLAM. \item Our trajectories cover both structured and semi-structured terrains and include looped scenes to facilitate loop closure detection for SLAM systems.
-Reliable GPS/INS ground truth data is provided alongside raw data and processed TUM-format data, enabling users to select according to their preferences. \item The dataset includes data collected from both ground robots and vehicles, catering to SLAM research for both robot navigation and autonomous driving.
-It spans large-scale and small-scale scenarios, with a total of 18.5 km, 69 minutes, and approximately 660 GB. \item We evaluate SLAM performance using all collected sensor types, including 4D millimeter-wave radar SLAM, LiDAR SLAM, infrared image SLAM, RGB image SLAM, Gaussian Splatting SLAM (based on depth images), and R3live SLAM.
-The challenges faced by each sensor under adverse environmental conditions are analyzed. \item We conducte SLAM experiments across the sunny, rainy, and snowy weather conditions, the bright and dark conditions, the bumpy and not bumpy roads conditions, as well as the low and high (10-30 km/h) speed conditions.
-We compare SLAM trajectories with ground truth and analyzed them quantitatively using ATE and RPE metrics. \item Additionally, we offer tools for converting LiDAR point clouds from CustomMsg to pointcloud2 and processing depth image boundaries, enabling users to utilize the dataset more efficiently. \end{enumerate}
+Reliable GPS/INS ground truth data is provided alongside raw data and processed TUM-format data. \item The dataset includes data collected from both ground robots and vehicles, catering to SLAM research for both robot navigation and autonomous driving.
+It spans large-scale and small-scale scenarios, with a total of 18.5 km, 69 minutes, and approximately 660 GB. \item We evaluated the performance of pure LiDAR SLAM, pure visual SLAM, pure 4D millimeter-wave radar SLAM, LiDAR\_IMU SLAM, visual\_IMU SLAM, LiDAR\_visual\_IMU SLAM, and Gaussian SLAM under various adverse environmental conditions.
+By comparing the ATE, RPE, and trajectory plots, we analyzed the challenges faced by different sensor combinations in various scenarios. \end{enumerate}